cr-booker/Quick-pass/README.md

       (Defaults to 10)

 - -s, --spaces
-    * Include spaces inbetween each word
+    * Include spaces in-between each word
       (Defaults to False)

 - -q, --quantity